rsnyder/juncture/README.md

 [![](https://v3.juncture-digital.org/images/wb.svg)](https://v3.juncture-digital.org/wb)

+`header auth=github`

 # Juncture

 Juncture is a tool for creating and displaying interactive web pages.
-Juncture web pages are created using an extended version of the [Markdown](https://www.markdownguide.org/) language.
+Juncture web pages are created using an extended version of the [Markdown](Q1193600) language.
 Markdown is a lightweight markup language that is widely used to add formatting elements to plain text.
 Juncture extends Markdown with the addition of a few custom tags enabling interactive viewers to be easily added to a generated web page.

 ## Getting Started

-To begin using Juncture you will need a GitHub account and some basic familiarity with Markdown.
+To begin using Juncture you will need a [GitHub](Q364) account and some basic familiarity with Markdown.

 **GitHub** is a free Internet hosting service commonly used for software development projects.
 It provides sophisticated features for version control and workflow management for distributed teams.
 Juncture primarily uses GitHub as a file hosting service, similar to how one might use Dropbox or Google Drive.
 The Markdown files that Juncture uses to render interactive web pages are stored in GitHub.